usaid-cs/yesterday-i-learned/random.md

 1. `sudo` is [required][askubuntu] for openvpn.
 1. Three-way merges aren't so much three way, but [two way][wikipedia 35], from a branch that has since diverged into two different branches, back into one.
 1. "Breaking the seal" contextually refers to the first act of urination during a drinking spree, after which you will need to urinate even more frequently.
-1. Hats were worn secondarily because hair was washed weekly instead of daily.
-Oddly enough, Hitler didn't wear a hat, 10 years before the trend started in the US.
-As an aside, Adolf means "noble wolf."
 1. [BEST rolls you can buy: Charmin.
 BEST rolls at low cost: Great Value at Wal-Mart or Kirkland at CostCo.][reddit 18]
 1. [Alba, or Albion][wikipedia 36], used to stand for the island of Britain.
 1. Saudi Arabia has the [fourth highest military expenditure in the world][wikipedia 38], but still just 10% of the US'.